gabefair/Family-Security-Review/README.md

 - [ ] Create/review code phrases for each other
 - [ ] Create/review a cognitive key
 - [ ] Review Yubikey usage
+- [ ] Ensure all devices are still getting updates, without any issues.
+Note any devices or software that are no longer supported
 - [ ] Review any Cryptocurrency wallets and balences
 - [ ] Review your sms encryption app for zero days or bad press coverage
 - [ ] Consider using keybase